JohnCoates/Aerial/Readme.md

 ## Installation

 *Rather install from terminal or have auto-updates?
-Look at the Brew Cask section below !*
+Look at the Brew Cask section below!*

 1. [Click here to Download](https://github.com/JohnCoates/Aerial/releases/download/v1.4/Aerial.zip) (Version 1.4)
 2. Unzip the downloaded file.